Photo Source:

 ![]() |

-The Albanians are believed to be descendants of the Illyrians, who were the original inhabitants of the western Balkan Peninsula.
+Albanians are probably descendants of the Illyrians, who were the original inhabitants of the western Balkan Peninsula.
 In the sixth century, migrating Slavs began to settle on Illyrian territory and pushed the Illyrians into what is present-day Albania.

 In addition to differences in dialect, the Gheg and the Tosk also have social differences.
 The Gheg are a very stern and courageous people; while the Tosk are known to be friendly, lively, and talkative.

-The collapse of the Communist regime in 1991 brought on numerous traumatic and rapid changes in Albania, leaving the people with an identity crisis.
-The people were shocked to discover that they had been reduced to poverty.
-Hurt, angry, and confused, they are now struggling to find their identity in a country that is considered to be Europe's poorest and least developed.
+The collapse of Albania’s communist regime in 1991 brought on numerous traumatic and rapid changes in Albania, leaving the people with an identity crisis.
+The people, who had been held in darkness about the outside world, were shocked to discover that they were among the poorest in Europe.
+Hurt, angry, and confused, they are working their way out of poverty.
+By the mid 2020s Albania was the fifth poorest country in Europe, but their economy has been improving as they took charge of their own resources.

 Centuries ago, many Albanians were converted to Islam by the Ottoman Turks.
-However, they practiced a type of folk Islam, which embraced occult practices such as praying to the dead, seeking cures for sickness, and praying for protection from spirits and curses.
+However, most practiced a type of "folk Islam," which embraced occult practices such as praying to the dead, seeking cures for sickness, and praying for protection from spirits and curses.
+Because of the hostility towards religion they experienced between 1946-1991, some Albanians remain atheistic.
+Some are Orthodox or Catholic.

-Pray that Bibles will be effectively distributed throughout Albania and have a strong spiritual impact on the people.
+Pray that Bibles will be effectively distributed to Albanians and that they will have a strong spiritual impact on the people.

-Ask God to use the small number of Gheg believers to share Christ's love with their own people.
+Ask God to use the small number of Gheg believers to share Christ's love with their people.
+Pray that these believers will walk in a way worthy of the Lord, so they can draw others to him.